wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 === Upsell Order Bump Offer for WooCommerce – Increase Sales and AOV, Upsell & Cross-sell Offers  on Checkout Page ===
 Contributors: wpswings
 Donate link: https://wpswings.com/
-Tags:  upsell, ab testing offers, order bump, checkout page, upsell offers, cross-sell, sales funnels Requires at least: 5.5.0
+Tags: upsell, ab testing offers, order bump, frequently bought together, upsell offers, cross-sell, sales funnels Requires at least: 5.5.0
-Tested up to: 6.4.3
+Tested up to: 6.5.2
 WC requires at least: 5.5.0
-WC tested up to: 8.6.1
+WC tested up to: 8.8.3
-Stable tag: 2.3.1
+Stable tag: 2.3.2
 Requires PHP: 7.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 The All-In-One Solution to Increase Sales and Boost AOV with WooCommerce Upsell Order Bump on the Checkout Page.

-== Description ==
+=== Description ===

 **UPSELL ORDER BUMP OFFER FOR WOOCOMMERCE IS AN UPSELLING PLUGIN THAT LETS THE MERCHANTS SHOW UPSELL AND CROSS-SELL OFFERS ON THE CHECKOUT PAGE TO BOOST AOV AND INCREASE SALES**